brian-tex/AboutMe/aboutme.md

 ---
 layout: page
-title: About me
+title: Brian Hinds
-subtitle: More about me and my IT background.
+subtitle: About me and my IT background.
 ---

 <div align="center">